This post is also available in: हिन्दी (Hindi)

 • Cardiac MRI: can detect any abnormality with the blood flow in the heart or coronary arteries or any damage to the various parts of heart.
 It can helpful to diagnoses some difficult cases where other tests falls short.

 Cardiac PET: injects some liquid in the body which emits radiation.
 These radiations are picked up by the PET machine which forms images of the heart.
 It can show reduced blood flow to different parts of the heart diagnosing coronary artery disease.
 It can also detect damaged portion of the heart.
-This test is also done after stress and under rest.
+This test for Coronary heart disease Diagnosis is also done after stress and under rest.

 Conventional coronary angiography: this test allows visualization of the coronary arteries, the amount of narrowing/blockage and location of the blockage.
 The flip side of this test is that it needs a specialized tube called catheter to be inserted into the body which is then passed upto the coronary artery.
 This makes it more invasive test.
 However, the unique benefit of this test is that, the same procedure can be extended to treat the coronary artery narrowing using angioplasty and stenting.